Abbasid civil war (865–866): Al-Mu'tazz

 From the start of the crisis, al-Mu'tazz was concerned with portraying himself as the legitimate caliph.
 He had been proclaimed as heir-apparent during his father's lifetime, and according to the succession arrangements he should have become caliph after the death of al-Muntasir.
 When he had signed away his rights to the caliphate in 862, he had been under duress to do so, with the Turks threatening to kill him if he refused, and therefore he considered the deed of abdication to be void.
-He also sought to convince the people that they could switch their allegiance to him without breaking the oath they had taken to serve al-Musta'in, and went through the effort to explain in detail how this could be done in a letter to Muhammad b.
-'Abdallah.
+He also sought to convince the people that they could switch their allegiance to him without breaking the oath they had taken to serve al-Musta'in, and went through the effort to explain in detail how this could be done in a letter to Muhammad ibn Abdallah.

 Al-Mu'tazz was initially accommodating toward those in Samarra who opposed his bid for the caliphate, and did not compel anyone to swear the oath to him if they refused to do so.
 He did, however, write to commanders stationed throughout the empire requesting their support, and soon reinforcements were arriving in Samarra.
 As the conflict progressed, he steadily gained followers as members of al-Musta'in's camp began to defect to him.
 He also made efforts to entice al-Musta'in's officers, writing offers to them and promising substantial rewards if they would switch their allegiance to him.